Would you like to foster in Bournemouth?

 About Capstone Foster Care

 Capstone Foster Care is a well-established fostering agency operating across most parts of England.
-We have over 100 staff supporting 500 carers and we were rated ‘Outstanding’ by Ofsted at our last inspection in the South West in 2011.
-We have 14 offices spread around England and our local staff teams make a point of knowing personally all the carers in their area.
-We work hard to maintain the local, family feel of all our offices so that we can offer new carers the best of both worlds – the resources and expertise of a large agency as well as the personal family feel and local support that most carers really value and appreciate.
+We have over 100 staff supporting 500 carers from 16 offices spread around England and our local staff teams make a point of knowing personally all the carers in their area.
+We work hard to maintain the local, family feel of all our offices so that we can offer new carers the best of both worlds – the resources and expertise of a large agency as well as the personal family feel and local support that most carers really value.